Skip to content

 First US Quadruplets Fought in Korean War

 Anthony, Bernard, Carl, and Donald Perricone, the first identical male quads, born on October 31, 1929 in their parents’ farmhouse in south Beaumont, Texas.
 Unfortunately, I couldn’t uncover a photo of these boys as babies.
-They are a handsome foursome in the military uniforms, aren’t they?
-For more info on their lives, read The Last of the Perricone Quads.
+They are a handsome foursome in their military uniforms, aren’t they?
+I read a nice article online at the Beaumont Enterprise The Last of the Perricone Quads, which I enjoyed.

 UPDATE: 2-6-2014 I was quite surprised to find in my in-box this morning an email from the ABCD Quads’ great-niece, Midge Singleton Powers.
 She kindly sent a photo of the twins as infants, see above, and I wanted to share this with you.